getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - Possiblility of macro definition (in the model or ga_workspace object).
 The macros should be some valid expressions that are expanded inline at the semantic analysis phase (if they are used several times, the computation is automatically factorized at the compilation stage).

   - ``Interpolate(variable, transformation)``: powerful operation which allows to interpolate the variables, or test functions either on the same mesh on other elements or on another mesh. ``transformation`` is an object stored by the workspace or model object which describe the map from the current point to the point where to perform the interpolation.
-This functionality can be used for instance to prescribe periodic conditions or to compute mortar matrices for two finite element defined on different meshes.
+This functionality can be used for instance to prescribe periodic conditions or to compute mortar matrices for two finite element defined on different meshes or more generaly for fictitious domain methods such as fluid-structure interaction.

+  - ``Elementary_transformation(variable, transformation)``: Allow a linear tranformation defined at the element level (i.e. which is not possible to define at the gauss point level).
+This add been added mostly to defien reduction for plate elements (projection onto low-level vector element such as rotated RT0). ``transformation`` is an object stored by the workspace or model object which describe the trasformation for a particular element.

 Some basic examples